MS in Nutrition and Exercise Physiology with Emphasis in Nutritional Sciences

 |NEP 8090||Masters Research in Nutritional Sciences and Exercise Physiology||4|

 |NEP 8340||Nutrition in Human Health||3|

 Nutritional Emphasis emphasis of the MS in Nutrition and Exercise Physiology only offers a thesis option.

 Students earning this degree must provide a written thesis, based upon original research, that is student's own work and that demonstrates a capacity for research and independent thought.
 In addition, the graduate student must present their thesis research in a seminar that is open to the general faculty and successfully defend their thesis to their committee.

-Nutritional Sciences Program Applicants must have an average of B (3.0 GPA) or better in science courses (chemistry, biology, physics, biochemistry, mathematics, etc.) taken at an accredited institution and must provide GRE scores (test must have been within the last 5 years).
+Applicants to the Nutritional Sciences emphasis of MS in Nutrition and Exercise Physiology must have an average of B (3.0 GPA) or better in science courses (chemistry, biology, physics, biochemistry, mathematics, etc.) taken at an accredited institution.
 TOEFL scores are required from international applicants.
 Entering students are expected to have undergraduate training (lecture and laboratory courses) in general and organic chemistry and biology, a two-semester course in biochemistry and an upper-level human nutrition course.
-Entering students are expected to have undergraduate training (lecture and laboratory courses) in general and organic chemistry and biology, a two-semester course in biochemistry, and an upper-level human nutrition course.

 Minimum TOFEL Scores

 |Internet-based test (iBT)||Paper-based test (PBT)|